 There are numerous ideas on Pinterest for what to do with old or unwanted items, materials, scraps and off cuts that can no longer serve their original purpose.
 Even the architrave around your doors can be used for something, so don’t throw it away.
 Use the scrap wood to make cool wooden clocks, shelves, coat hooks and even entire table tops, there are a multitude of new uses for pieces of wood in particular.
 Sand it back and create something new.
 Old doors can be turned into coffee tables, corner shelving units, bed headboards and even as a frame for an oversized standing mirror.
 Once you start using your imagination (and of course the internet) you will realise there are so many uses for what you originally thought was scrap, plus you can create some unique furniture and décor for your newly renovated home.

 Most of us do hire a skip when redoing a home and this isn’t always a bad idea.
 Many of the materials are recycled.
-Gone are the days when its contents are chucked into landfill, but instead the skips are sorted through, treated and processed with some companies aiming to recycle as much as 85% of all skip waste.
+Gone are the days when its contents are chucked into landfill, but instead the skips are sorted through, treated and processed with some companies sending zero skip waste to landfill!
 Many of us would automatically associate a skip with landfill, but nowadays landfill tax is high, so it’s more beneficial for the planet and the skip hire company to find other ways to dispose of the waste, which largely includes recycling.

 Renovating a home or even doing up a small part of it does not have to be wasteful.
 There are plenty of people who can make use of your scrap and unwanted items.
 Ben, my husband, is regularly collecting old fitted wooden wardrobes that people no longer want and he turns them into incredible handmade retro style desks.
 Stop and think before you throw anything out.